New: Connect your wearable. Get a peptide protocol tuned to your data.

 Core Peptides vs Swiss Chems (2026): Best Research Peptide Vendor?

 Core Peptides and Swiss Chems are two of the most active vendors in the current research peptide market.
-Core Peptides dominates the US domestic space with a focus on GLP-1 compounds, while Swiss Chems brings a broader international catalog that extends into SARMs and ancillary compounds.
+Core Peptides dominates the US domestic space with fast shipping and clean documentation, while Swiss Chems brings a broader international catalog that extends into SARMs and ancillary compounds.
 Here's a full breakdown to help you decide.

 Our Verdict